azukaar/Cosmos-Server/readme.md

 in this command, `-v /:/mnt/host` is optional and allow to manage folders from Cosmos, you can remove it if you don't want it but you will have to create your container's bind folders manually.

-`--privileged` is also optional, but it is required if you use hardening software like AppArmor or SELinux, as they restrict access to the docker socket.
+`--privileged` is also optional, but it is required to use Constellation.
+It is also required if you use hardening software like AppArmor or SELinux, as they restrict access to the docker socket.

 Once installed, simply go to `http://your-server-ip` and follow the instructions of the setup wizard.